master-moose/RLTrader/README.md

 ## Acknowledgments

+- Stable-Baselines3 for the reinforcement learning framework
-- PyTorch and PyTorch Lightning for deep learning implementation
+- PyTorch for the deep learning framework
-- Libraries used: NumPy, Pandas, Matplotlib, h5py
+- Thanks to the reinforcement learning and algorithmic trading communities for inspiration and ideas